-- Work with universities, community colleges and technical colleges to create courses to improve workforce skills around technology such as artificial intelligence and automation in the workplace. - Provide this course to business owners to help them identify ways they can automate low-wage and low-skilled jobs that they are unable to fill. - Create industry-specific training video series to increase their accessibility to business owners. - Work with funders to lower barriers and enable businesses to access capital to purchase equipment and software.
+L1.
+Work with universities, community colleges and technical colleges to create courses to improve workforce skills around technology such as artificial intelligence and automation in the workplace.

+- Provide this course to business owners to help them identify ways they can automate low-wage and lowskilled jobs that they are unable to fill. - Create industry-specific training video series to increase their accessibility to business owners.